Description and operating principle of MT285

 General characteristics

-• Output shaft 1: 1st, 2nd, 5th and 6th gears
+• Secondary shaft 1: 1st, 2nd, 5th and 6th gears

-The gears of all gears, including reverse gear, are synchronized.
+The gears of all gears, including the reverse gear, are synchronized.
 The gears on the input shaft are fixedly attached to the shaft.

 Link to this page in different formats